|FREQUENTLY ASKED QUESTIONS

 May I request placement in a particular state or region of the U.S.?

-Other countries, such as India, tack on additional small fees.
+Some countries, such as India, tack on additional small fees.
 Be sure to read the instructions on the website of the specific American Embassy where you plan to apply.
+You can find links to various American Embassy websites at: https://www.usembassy.gov/

 What is the process to get a J-1 Visa stamp in my passport?
 The Cordell Hull Foundation provides the necessary documents and instructions for the exchange teacher candidate including a properly executed DS-2019 form.
-The teacher submits the application package to the nearest U.S. Embassy in the country of origin for approval of J-1 Visa status.
+The teacher goes online to the website of the nearest U.S. Embassy in the country of origin or in the country of current residence to make an in-person appointment to interview with the American Embassy consular officer and submits the application package for approval of J-1 teacher visa status.
 The American Embassy charges two fees to process the visa.
-One is a visa “entrance” fee which is $140 in 2010.
-The SEVIS fee, paid separately online, is $180 in 2010.
+One is a visa stamp fee plus the SEVIS fee, paid separately online.
 Check the American Embassy website of your country of origin for more details.
 See What costs do teachers incur after being accepted into the Teacher Exchange Program?

 Applicants must make an appointment for an interview with a consular officer.
 J-1 visa stamps cannot be obtained anywhere in the United States, nor can you renew your J-1 visa inside the United States.
-Cordell Hull Foundation staff will consult with you for more detailed information and advice regarding changing visa procedures and policy in specific countries.
 Since the J-1 is a non-immigrant visa, the burden of proving “non-intention to immigrate” falls upon the teacher applicant.
 In countries where the preponderance of non-immigrant visa applicants do not return to their home countries, that burden of proof is heavier.
-Canadians are currently exempted from going to the American Embassy for J-1 visa stamps but will lose that privilege in two years.
+Canadians are currently exempted from going to the American Embassy for J-1 visa stamps.
 Most European and Anglophone countries require only basic visa support documents from CHF and the standard Embassy application forms.
 Consular Office (visa) procedures and policies change frequently and without notice.
-If you are accepted into our program, CHF will consult with you on an individual basis, offering tips on how to navigate the ever-increasingly complicated visa process.
+If necessary, CHF will consult you in countries where the consular officers impose more scrutiny, offering tips on how to navigate the ever-increasingly complicated visa process.
+In those countries, for example, starting in 2019 they will ask if you have read a pamphlet that you were instructed to read in advance and ask you questions about that pamphlet.
+If you have not read it, they will send you back to the waiting room to read it and come back to finish the interview.
+So far, this kind of close screening does not occur in European countries or Anglophone countries (where the native language is English, i.e. UK countries, Australia, New Zealand).

 What forms do I fill out to take to the American Consular office to get my J-1 visa passport stamp?